jmiba/ai-service-chatbot/README.md

 - **Content ingestion pipeline** with scraping, manual metadata editing, SHA hashing, and optional vector store sync.
 - **Observability out of the box**: detailed interaction logging, usage/cost tracking, request analytics, and job locking.
 - **Live DBIS lookup** via Model Context Protocol (MCP) tools so the assistant can fetch authoritative database information directly from the DBIS API with clear in-chat indicators.
+- **Downloadable transcripts**: export any chat as Markdown with automatic footnote-style references for cited sources.

 ## 🆕 What’s New (recent changes)